dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 this approach leverages the same prompt for solving all instances of the target task.
 For a single task, even a welllearned prompt may not be suitable for all the data instances from a large population.
 To address this issue, an improved method [477] designs an adaptive attention mechanism during the prompt transfer process to derive the target prompts, considering both task- and instance-level information.
 The prompt transfer paradigm can leverage the knowledge of data-sufficient source tasks encoded in source prompts for solving data-scarce target tasks.
 53

-6.2 In-Context Learning
+#### 6.2 In-Context Learning

 As a special prompting form, in-context learning (ICL) is first proposed along with GPT-3 [55], which has become a typical approach to utilizing LLMs.

 6.2.1 ICL Formulation As stated in [55], ICL uses a formatted natural language prompt, consisting of the task description and/or a few task examples as demonstrations.
 Figure 14 presents an illustration of ICL.
 First, starting with a task description, a few examples are selected from the task dataset as demonstrations.
 Then, they are combined in a specific order to form natural language prompts with specially designed templates.
 Finally, the test instance is appended to the demonstration as the input for LLMs to generate the output.
 Based on task demonstrations, LLMs can recognize and perform a new task without explicit gradient update.

 Formally, let D k = { f(x 1 , y 1 ), . . . , f(x k , y k ) } represent a set of demonstrations with k examples, where f(x k , y k ) is the prompt function that transforms the k -th task example into natural language prompts.
-Given the task description I , demonstration D k , and a new input query x k+1 , the prediction of the output yk+1 ˆ generated from LLMs can be formulated as follows 40 :
+Given the task description I , demonstration D k , and a new input query x k+1 , the prediction of the output yk+1 ˆ generated from LLMs can be formulated as follows 40:

-LLM ( I, f(x 1 , y 1 ), . . . , f(x k , y k ), f(x k+1 , ) ) → yk+1 ˆ .

-︶ ︵︵ ︶ ︶︵︵︶

-︶

-︵︵

-︶

 answer